Student Commencement Speaker Competition

 - The student selected as the winner must be willing to work with a faculty mentor as needed in preparation of the speech delivery on commencement day.

-Week of March 18, 2013: Finalists present to Selection Committee (Time TBD)
+Week of April 7, 2014: Finalists present to Selection Committee (Times based on finalists’ availability)

 - When planning your speech think about a topic that will have meaning for the largest number of persons.
 Remember that while the graduating class is your primary audience, the speech should also have elements which will be of interest and appeal to faculty, staff, families and distinguished guests.